 Elaina Bailey: I’ve always enjoyed running and being outside.
 In high school it was the one sport I was decent at.
 I had some success as a runner, so it was something I stayed with and have never looked backed.
 I’ve always enjoyed pushing my limits and setting PRs.
 It’s fun to see what I can do.

 Josh Browning: The Crescent City Classic 10k!
 Although I don’t like racing the 10k, this race is always the Saturday before Easter in New Orleans and the whole city gets out to run this race.
 It’s the only race that I have done every year since I started running back in 2013.

-Elaina Bailey: As of now my favorite race would probably be CIM.
-It was the first marathon I felt fully prepared for and had a goal of breaking 3 hours (which I achieved) and overall loved the whole race experience.
+Elaina Bailey: As of now my favourite race would probably be CIM.
+It was the first marathon I felt fully prepared for and had a goal of breaking 3 hours (which I achieved), and overall loved the whole race experience.

 What is your go-to Brooks shoe?

 Josh Browning: Right now, I’m loving the Transcend 7!
 It’s my go-to recovery shoe for easy days and I love logging long runs in this shoe right now.